Valcilio/brewerie_data_lake2/README.md

 #### Create ADMIN IAM

-Click the image below to view the video tutorial:
+Click the image below to view the video tutorial (the user created in this video was deleted):

 [![Watch Video](https://img.youtube.com/vi/VSyHOs0TgAI/hqdefault.jpg)](https://youtu.be/VSyHOs0TgAI)